 The lessons of the tiny house

 On our last morning in the tiny house, as I replaced a few things that I had moved to make room for our own things.
 I noticed a book, Turning Tiny: The Small Living Paradigm That’s Reshaping the Way We Think, Live and Dream.
 The book had a slightly worn blue post-it note marking a page.
 I opened it, and there was an essay written by Hari about the four years the family lived together in the 168 square feet space of the tiny house.
 It was beautifully written and bracingly honest.
 She did not downplay the difficulty of the family being in such close proximity, but reflected on the personal growth that came with the experience.
 As she put it: “My goal in this essay is to show that even if you don’t live tiny forever, the gifts of extreme downsizing are numerous and long lasting.”
 But (I add) they are undeniably challenging.
 Living in such a small space with husband and kids required more of her, as it would any one of us.
-Being a casual housekeeper was not an option and seeing that the children kept their spaces organized was not easy but necessary, and sometimes led to her being harsher with the children than she would have liked.
+Being a casual housekeeper was not an option and seeing that the children kept their spaces organized was difficult, but necessary, and sometimes led to her being harsher with the children than she would have liked.
 There was simply no room for clutter, meaning that decisions around what to keep and what to toss or donate had to be made constantly, forcing daily choices between beauty, sentimental value, and functionality.
 These were choices of peace and harmony versus insanity.
 We are talking Marie Kondo ninja territory.

 The family utilized a small folding table and chairs that had to be hung on the wall after each use and showers were alternated so that each person took a shower every other day.
 The only way to find much-needed space away from others was to leave the house, leading Hari to take frequent walks around the acreage of their property, offering solitude and connection with nature.
 Living in the tiny house was a challenge, but one that clarified values and taught powerful lessons in problem solving.
 Hari described these as the “lessons of the tiny house,” and she explained in her essay that these lessons informed choices that they made in building the larger house they live in now.
-Their decisions were guided by questions of what was truly needed and what was not.
+Their decisions were guided by questions of what is truly needed and what is not.
 How should they balance togetherness and privacy?
-What role did function play in the house and how could they create spaces that were both functional and beautiful?
+What role should function play in the house and how could they create spaces that are both functional and beautiful?
 The resulting house features tiny closets and large windows.
 Every nook and cranny is functional.
 There is no linen closet because each bed has only one set of sheets.
 Fossil fuel is limited to a wood stove that warms the house in winter.
 Life itself is stripped down to the essentials and the mindset is to be happy with what one has.
 These are the lessons of living tiny in action.

 For John and me, the tiny house was a refuge and retreat, a sweet little nest where we were able to connect and enjoy each other’s company.
 We knew that we would leave it refreshed and relaxed, and we did.
 What we did not know is the ways in which it would make us think differently about our living space choices.
 And, who knows, maybe we really can make a go of it in a camper.
 At least on a part-time basis.